Happy99/cat-blog/README.md

 - sometimes I use annonymous functions, sometimes I use classic old fashion functions - wanted to test this, specially if there is any miss behaviour, I saw few PRs where someone whas upset about it because it cannot be tested - which I disagree with and I can clearly say, until it is exported or inside variable, there is no issue ...
 Should be also refactored to use same approach across my project - maybe would be good to lint just arrow functions - I like them more :)
 - The longer I code inside Next.js the better the feeling is, I see more code smells and more work to do ...
 - different approaches between deleting images and deleting articles - wanted to test the way with Pages router and one way with query in URL - to me it's good POC for both concepts
+- With more time I would go again trough whole authentication, I don't really like how I handle session there, how I handle 401 etc. Maybe I would try to create adminContext conext for whole admin dashboard so than it would not be needed to handle in each page like right now.
+Or implementin high-order component could also help and it will be just in one place.

 ### Know bugs: